sjoerdjob/exhacktion/README.md

 Yes it would!
 And Exhaction is what'll make that happen for you.
 Of course, Python 3 already has that built-in, just for you.
 But it makes a nice use case.

+Furthermore, not only the standard library is plagued by this, but also the sqlite3 module, the psycopg2 module, and a lot of others just give the same exception type for many different error behaviours, forcing you to inspect the exception all over the place.